Upper School Curriculum

 English 12: Imagining New York

-New York City does not have the distinction of being an official state capital, but it is, unquestionably, the unofficial capital of the entire world.
-While other cities may lay claim to periods of historical importance, industrial prominence, or pioneering certain trends, New York City— its masses of people, its promise, its peril—towers as tall as its skyscrapers in the imagination.
-This course will survey a wide variety of media—literary works such as novels, plays, short stories, and poems; visual art; music; film; historical documents—in order to examine how the city captures and captivates all who encounter it.
-Beginning with tales from its earliest settlers (and its residents displaced), we will trace the city’s growth as a center of commerce, political power, intrigue, greed, and dreams.
-We will hear singular New York stories from a multiplicity of viewpoints through its history, and we will begin to narrate our own.
-Texts include: Doctorow’s Ragtime, Wharton’s The Age of Innocence, Baldwin’s “Sonny’s Blues,” Kushner’s Angels in America, as well as selected poetry, short stories, and nonfiction by Whitman and others.
-Serious attention will also be paid to emerging issues and current events.
+New York City does not have the distinction of being an official state capital, but it is arguably the unofficial capital of the entire world.
+While other cities may lay claim to periods of historical importance, industrial prominence, or to leading certain fashions, New York City, with its masses of people, its promise and its peril, towers as tall as its skyscrapers in the imagination.
+This course will survey a wide variety of texts in order to examine how the city captivates all who encounter it, and we will trace the city’s growth as a center of commerce, political power, intrigue, greed, and dreams.
+We will hear singular New York stories from a multiplicity of viewpoints throughout its history, and we will begin to narrate our own.
+Texts include: McCann’s Let the Great World Spin, Wharton’s Age of Innocence, Baldwin’s If Beale Street Could Talk, Kushner’s Angels in America, as well as selected poetry, short stories, and nonfiction.

 English 12: Toni Morrison’s Novels